secure-compilation/SECOMP/README.md

 where `riscv64-linux–gnu-` stands for the prefix used by the local RISC-V compilation chain.

+One can then compile CompCert and check the proofs on that branch by running `make`, optionally with the `-j` command line option, where an optional argument number `N` can limit the number of simultaneous jobs:

+    $ make -jN

+After building once, or after running `make depend`, the alternative command `make proof` can be used to only check the proofs.

 Installing and using a RISC-V compiler is not necessary to build the compiler itself, but it will result in errors when running `make` as CompCert won't be able to compile its runtime, resulting in errors resembling: